pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/api-gateway.md

 ### Defining a Single Route

-Being able to provide an OpenAPI specification for an entire API Gateway lets you take matters into your own hands if you need to access a feature not supported directly by `awsx.apigateway.API`.
+Being able to provide an OpenAPI specification for an entire API Gateway lets you take matters into your own hands if you need to access a feature not supported directly by `apigateway.RestAPI`.
 However, if you'd like to define just a single API using OpenAPI, you can define a Raw Data Route, by supplying a `data` property.

 The `data` property is just the `x-amazon-apigateway-integration` object, which can be seen in the above example.